 Note for macOS users: this setting is not related to whether Capture One starts when connecting a camera memory card.
 This Preference setting is affective when Capture One is already running.
 To disable auto-start of Capture One you need to configure the Image Capture program that is part of macOS.

-In the Hardware Acceleration section you can control how Capture One uses the graphics processor unit or GPU to offload the CPU and give the user a better and speedier experience.
+In the Hardware Acceleration section, you can control how Capture One uses the graphics processing unit or GPU to offload the CPU and give the user a better and speedier experience.
 Capture One uses OpenCL for this purpose.